Web Service (API)

 A web service is a software system designed to support interoperable machine-to-machine interaction over a network.

-Web services are only available to Corporate Subscribers and require CUSTOMERCODE and CUSTOMERPASS parameters on every use.
+Web services are only available to Corporate Subscribers and require COMPANYCODE and COMPANYPASS parameters on every use.
 Protect these credentials in the programming you use to call our web services!
 If you embed them in a web page, anyone can right click and view source to steal your corporate password.

 CheckTLS web services are available for testing and proof-of-concept without a subscription.
-Without a subscription, any CUSTOMERCODE and CUSTOMERPASS will work but testing is limited to the single address "test@checkts.com".
+Without a subscription, any COMPANYCODE and COMPANYPASS will work but testing is limited to the single address "test@checkts.com".

 Why Use a Web Service?